 Marysville-Yuba City Wrongful Death Lawyer

 The sudden and unexpected death of a loved one is one of the most painful and traumatizing experiences anyone must suffer through in this life.
-The pain is often made that much worse when you discover that their death was caused by the negligent or reckless actions of another person or company.Wrongful Death Associated With Car Accidents
+The pain is often made that much worse when you discover that your loved one's death was caused by the negligent or reckless actions of another person or company.Wrongful Death Associated With Car Accidents

 According to the National Safety Council, 2016 was the deadliest year for drivers in the United States since 2006.
 An estimated 40,000 people were killed in auto accidents in the year 2016, a six percent increase from 2015.
 It would also represent a 14 percent increase in car crash deaths since 2014, which would be the largest two-year jump in over 50 years.Cоmmоn Cаuѕеѕ of Wrоngful Dеаth

 There are an array of scenarios that can give rise to a wrongful death claim.
-As mentioned, a common scenario is when someone is killed in a serious automobile accident.
+As mentioned, a common situation is when someone is killed in a serious automobile accident.
 Other circumstances include:

 - Car hit by a commercial truck